Home Majors Social Work

-Social Work Degree
+Social Work

 Students study clinical social work practice, case management, human behavior, social welfare policy, and advocacy methods for helping vulnerable populations including children, families, and communities in crisis.
 Graduates typically pursue careers as social workers in hospitals, schools, child protective services, mental health agencies, and community organizations, typically after earning a master's degree (MSW).
 Social work offers deeply meaningful career opportunities, and licensed clinical social workers can build private therapy practices.

-What Social Work Graduates Do
+What Social Work graduates do

 Your career in social work places you directly on the front lines of community support.
 As a child or family social worker, you might spend your morning investigating a report of neglect, your afternoon connecting parents with housing resources, and your evening testifying in court.
 In a hospital setting, you’ll act as a patient's advocate, arranging post-discharge care and helping families navigate complex, emotional medical decisions.